Bakerreniya/Busy-Soaps/README.md

     <!-- About Section -->
     <section class="about" id="about">
         <div class="container">
-            <h2 class="section-title">About BusySoaps</h2>
+            <h2 class="section-title">About Busy Body Soaps</h2>
             <div class="about-content">
                 <div class="about-img"></div>
                 <div class="about-text">
                     <h2>Crafting with Purpose</h2>
-                    <p>BusySoaps was born from a passion for creating beautiful, functional products that honor both artistry and simplicity.
+                    <p>Busy Body Soaps was born from a passion for creating beautiful, functional products that honor both artistry and simplicity.
 Each soap is handcrafted with intention, using only natural ingredients that nourish the skin.</p>
                     <p>Our process combines traditional soapmaking techniques with modern design sensibilities.
 We believe that the products we use daily should be both effective and beautiful, creating moments of mindfulness in everyday routines.</p>
                     <p>From selecting sustainable ingredients to designing each bar's aesthetic, every step is done with care and attention to detail.</p>
                     <a href="#gallery" class="btn">View Our Gallery</a>